 Retrospective, a three concert series featuring the music of Alfred Schnittke kicks off Tuesday, November 18 with a concert at UA's Giffels Auditorium.
 Featuring works ranging from chamber to film to solo this is a rare opportunity to hear the composer in a live setting.
 Listen to it on Friday's Of Note With Katy Henriksen.

 The fourth annual Books for Tomorrow Benefit Concert will feature local violinist Miho Oda-Sakon accompanied by UA music professor Tomoko Kashiwagi.
 This concert will benefit the rebuilding of libraries in the Vilonia and Mayflower regions, along with the Children's Library in Rikuzentakata, Iwate, Japan.
 Join me as I sit down with Sakon and Kashiwagi to learn of their efforts and enjoy a brief preview of their upcoming performance.

 Next week begins a three concert series sponsored by the University of Arkansas Department of Music focused on the life and compositions of Alfred Schnittke.
 Entitled Retrospective, the concerts will feature film, chamber, and small ensemble works by the composer, performed by faculty, students, and local musicians.
 In honor of these performances, tune in to enjoy Schnittke's Concerto for Violin and Orchestra performed by Yuri Bashmet with the Amsterdam Concert Orchestra.

-Listen to it on Thursday's Of Note with Katy Henrisksen.
+Listen to it on Tuesday's Of Note with Katy Henriksen.